-In future CANDU boiling-light-water reactors, increasing the channel power will increase the exit quality of the coolant with the result that local overpower transients could cause dry-out of the sheath with its temperature rising to 500° C. To withstand these excursions requires better sheath alloys that will not absorb significantly more neutrons.
-Experimental UO2 fuel elements with sheaths of Zr-2.5 wt% Nb and Zr-1 wt% Cr-0.1 wt% Fe have survived an irradiation of 173 days in steam with estimated sheath temperatures up to 500° C. Also Ozhennite (a Russian alloy of zirconium) is being developed as a sheathing material for use in the organic coolants because of its better performance compared to Zircaloy and Zr-2.5 wt% Nb.
+In future CANDU boiling-light-water reactors, increasing the channel power will increase the exit quality of the coolant with the result that local overpower transients could cause dry-out of the sheath with its temperature rising to 500°C. To withstand these excursions requires better sheath alloys that will not absorb significantly more neutrons.
+Experimental UO2 fuel elements with sheaths of Zr-2.5 wt% Nb and Zr-1 wt% Cr-0.1 wt% Fe have survived an irradiation of 173 days in steam with estimated sheath temperatures up to $500^{\circ}$ C.